wp-plugins/bepro-listings/readme.txt

 = How can I customize the layout? =

-You should alter the /css/bepro_listings.css file as needed
+You should alter the /css/bepro_listings.css file as needed and there are several templates

 = Can I add Markers to the Map? =